citrus/spree_essentials/README.md

 * Remove spree_auth dependency
 * Removed `app/controllers/admin/resource_controller.rb` in favor of the Spree Default one
 * Updated development gems to most recent versions

-**0.1.4 - 2011/6/10**

-* Removed console.log from jquery.autodate.js
-* Updated resource controller with better flash message handling
-* Added faker.lorem.words to en.yml to prevent NoMethodError in integration tests

-**0.1.3 - 2011/6/8**

-* Added test in teardown to check for missing translations
-* Removed some old bits of CMS code

 ....more in [CHANGELOG.md](https://github.com/citrus/spree_essentials/blob/master/CHANGELOG.md)